-Unfortunately it’s very common for people like myself who have Cerebral Palsy to experience abnormal sensation and perception.
-This is something that I have experienced all of my life, although I have only been able to make sense of it since my CP was diagnosed and I’ve done more research.
+Although this is something I have experienced my whole life, I have only recently been able to make sense of it, since I was diagnosed with cerebral palsy in my forties.
 The source is the central nervous system damage.
-No two people with CP will experience exactly the same sensory problems, because different parts of the brain are affected.
+No two people with the condition, will experience the same issues because different parts of the brain are affected.

 It is common for children with cerebral palsy to have visual and hearing problems.
 This is different from having a physical inability that prevents someone being able to hear, or see things.
 When a child has a visual processing deficit, it means they have a hard time finding the words for objects they are viewing.

 For example, and this is my issue, if a child is asked to go and get an object, they might look at it and then say they can’t find it.
 This is because they are seeing it, but their brains are not processing what’s in front of them.
 Similarly hearing integration problems are the same, the child hears what you say but the brain does not process what it hears simultaneously.